bitst0rm-pub/Formatter/README.md

 - Flexibility: Users benefit from a wide range of flexible config options.
 - Freedom: 3rd-party plugin updates are not tied to the Formatter itself.
-- Extensibility: Designed for seamless integration with a variety of additional plugins.
+- Modularity: Designed for seamless integration with a variety of additional plugins.
 - Convenience: An all-in-one tool for beautifying and minifying code.

 Formatter has been thoroughly tested on MacOSX with Sublime Text `3` and `4` and it _should_ work fine on other platforms (not tested).